Feynman Rules for Scalar Conformal Blocks: Feynman-like Rules

 \section{Feynman-like Rules}

 This paper uses a method of ``flow diagrams''~\cite{Fortin:2020zxw} in order to find $u$-type and $v$-type cross ratios for a conformal block.
-Flow diagrams provide a way of assigning appropriate position space coordinates for OPE-like structures of a given diagram.
-We can always use the OPE to decompose a conformal block into associated 3-point structures, which we call OPE-like structures.
-Depending on the order in which one decomposes the block into OPE-like structures there is a set of possible associate position coordinates that can be assigned to each leg in the 3-point like structure.
-Flow diagrams are pictorial representations that assign position coordinates that satisfy the OPE structure of the block.
+We can always use the OPE to reduce an $M$-point conformal block to an $(M-1)$-point block.
+Iterating such a reduction we decompose a block to a diagram consisting of 3-point vertices.
+When specific position space coordinates are chosen for a given OPE we will call the associated 3-point vertex an OPE vertex.
+Not all coordinate choices are consistent when the entire diagram with $M$ external legs is concerned.
+Flow diagrams provide a way of consistently assigning position space coordinates for all 3-point vertices of a given diagram.
+A consistent coordinate assignment depends on the order in which one decomposes the block into OPE vertices.
+Flow diagrams are pictorial representations of position coordinate assignments for each OPE throughout a block.
+We will illustrate these concepts in \ref{INDEXCROSSRATIOS} while specific examples are shown in Sections \ref{FOURCROSSRATIOS} and \ref{LOWPOINT}.

-We say that a leg ``flows'' in a diagram if its position space coordinate is shared in a neighboring OPE-like structure.
-The collection of OPE-like structures that have the same flowing leg, naturally leads to ``comb-like'' structures within the flow diagram.
-The comb-like structures within a flow diagram provide an extremely useful method for figuring out what order to integrate the Mellin-Barnes integral representation of conformal blocks to obtain explicit series representations for conformal blocks in arbitrary topologies.
+The term ``flow" refers to how coordinates are shared among OPE vertices or how they flow from one vertex to another.
+We say that a leg ``flows'' in a diagram if its position space coordinate is shared in a neighboring OPE vertex.
+The collection of OPE vertices that have the same flowing leg, naturally leads to ``comb'' structures within the flow diagram.
+Reduction of an $M$-point block can lead to several different overall topologies of diagrams.
+The ``comb" topology, illustrated in Figure~\ref{FigVComb}, is the simplest one.
+Coordinate flows single out sub-diagrams picking out those vertices in a diagram that share the same coordinate.
+Naturally, the vertices sharing one coordinate form a comb topology when the rest of diagram is ignored to concentrate on one particular coordinate flow.
+The comb structures within a flow diagram provide an extremely useful method for figuring out in what order to integrate the Mellin-Barnes integral representation of conformal blocks to obtain explicit series representations for conformal blocks in arbitrary topologies.

-In this section we first introduce flow diagrams and explain how to flow coordinates along a given topology, effectively decomposing it in its comb-like structures.
+In this section we first introduce flow diagrams and explain how to flow coordinates along a given topology, effectively decomposing it in its comb structures.
 We stress that this decomposition depends on the choice of flows.
 Using the flow diagrams prescription, we then define rules to compute all conformal cross ratios.
 Finally, we combine all of the above with the known Feynman-like rules, introducing an explicit recipe for constructing scalar conformal blocks in arbitrary topologies.